<<< Start >>>

-I am a Sustainability Consultant at Accenture Strategy.
-Our work is predominantly focused on helping large multinational companies improve their sustainability strategies, reducing their environmental impact while driving value for their businesses.
+I’m a Sustainability Consultant at Accenture Strategy.
+Our work is predominantly focused on helping large, multinational companies improve their sustainability strategies, reducing their environmental impact while driving value for their businesses.

 Accenture Development Partnerships is unique, and it was one of the reasons I joined the company.
-I have been lucky enough to have worked on a few Accenture Development Partnerships projects since joining, covering a variety of areas including circular economy, artificial intelligence (AI) for good, development finance and plastics pollution.
+I’ve been lucky enough to have worked on a few Accenture Development Partnerships projects, covering a variety of areas including circular economy, artificial intelligence (AI) for good, development finance and plastics pollution.

-Working on Accenture Development Partnerships projects has given me an opportunity to work in the nonprofit sector, with the real opportunity to make an impact across a range of hugely important environmental and social development topics.
+Working on Accenture Development Partnerships projects has given me a chance to be in the nonprofit sector, with an opportunity to make an impact across a range of hugely important environmental and social development topics.

 <<< Start >>>

 I’ve seen firsthand the impact of plastic waste in the ocean and how it is affecting the health of species all over the world.

 As a diver, I’m passionate about the unique ecosystem and biodiversity that our ocean offers—I’ve also seen firsthand the impact of plastic waste and how it is affecting the health of species all over the world.

 The Accenture Development Partnerships Ocean Conservancy project presented an opportunity for me to work on solutions that can reduce ocean plastic, targeted at the areas where the problem is more acute, like Southeast Asia.

 Three key statistics guided our project focus:

 - 60% of ocean plastic comes from five countries: China, Indonesia, Philippines, Thailand and Vietnam.